digidem/mapeo-core-docs/client-docs/projects-management.md

 `(id: string) => Promise<Project>`

 Delete a project with the specified `id`.
-Throws if caller does not have the proper permissions.
+Throws if caller does not have the proper permissions or if the project does not exist.

 ```ts
 const project = await client.$projectsManagement.create();